 - Small groups of employees become clique-like and spread malicious rumors and gossip about others.

-What are the Statistics on Bullying and Harassment at Work?
+How Common is Bullying and Harassment at Work?

 The Workplace Bullying Institute exists to research and provide solutions for the escalating problem of working in a hostile environment.
 The organization publishes books and provides direct counseling for victims of workplace bullying.
 Every three to four years, the Workplace Bullying Institute conducts a nationwide survey to gauge the extent of the problem.
 Some key findings with the 2021 survey include: